What is Anchor Text?

 How do I know if my anchor text is over-optimized?

-Signs of over-optimization include: more than 10% exact match anchors, sudden spikes in keyword-rich anchors, unnatural anchor patterns (same text from multiple sites), and ranking drops after link building.
+Signs of over-optimization include: more than 10% exact match anchors, sudden spikes in keyword-rich anchors, unnatural anchor patterns (same text from multiple sites), and visibility drops after link building.
 Use tools to audit your profile regularly.

 Can I change anchor text on existing backlinks?